Cursor: The Editor Built Around AI

 Conclusion

 Cursor is the first editor that feels designed to work with AI, not “AI bolted on”.
-The multi-file Composer experience and chat integration make real daily-life differences.
-It has weaknesses — team management, VS-Code IDE lock-in, privacy — but its trajectory is solid.
-For individual developers and small teams, it’s today’s best bet.
-For large enterprises with Copilot contracts and mixed IDE fleets, value is less clear.
-The decade will be defined by how editors restructure around AI; Cursor is today’s reference for that restructuring.
+The multi-file Composer experience and chat integration make real daily differences.
+It has weaknesses — team management, VS Code lock-in, privacy — but its trajectory is solid.
+For individual developers and small teams, the advantage of project-aware context and native Composer well outweighs the additional monthly cost over basic Copilot.